 Managing continuous change with a Virtual PMO

-Firms need to become “change-ready” organisations which grow or evolve, adapting to and managing continuous change.
-They need to apply project management best practices to the change effort, on a continual basis.
-They could set-up a Project Management Office (PMO).
+Firms need to become “change-ready” organisations that grow or evolve, adapting to and managing continuous change.
+They need to apply project management best practices to the change effort, continually.
+They could set up a Project Management Office (PMO).
 One that could be relatively light in scope, but ideally independent (not part of IT); with a mandate that includes facilitating partnerships with fintechs.
-You could even call it Change Management Office (CMO).
+You could even call it the Change Management Office (CMO).

 It could be either based at the head office – or virtual.
 The most extreme version of a Virtual PMO (CMO) does not employ staff.
 It uses an online repository for project, programme (related projects) and portfolio management processes, and training.
 It can help firms make the first step into managing change on an ongoing basis, with consistency.
 In addition, it is a low-cost option to implement, run.
 You can run any PMO with existing office software (Microsoft or other) if you want.

 Most projects lose focus in the execution phase.
 And, as firms grow or evolve, too many projects are started and fail.
-It is then vital to assess projects on a continual basis and as a ‘portfolio’, in a systematic way.
-At corporate/ business level, the performance of individual projects is not critical.
+It is then vital to assess projects continually and as a ‘portfolio’, in a systematic way.
+At the corporate/ business level, the performance of individual projects is not critical.
 It is acceptable that some fail.
-What is critical is that the whole portfolio performs well enough so that the intended overall strategy is achieved and all stakeholders expectations are met.
+What is critical is that the whole portfolio performs well enough to achieve the intended overall strategy and all stakeholders’ expectations are met.

 Perhaps the first step now for financial firms (larger banks in particular) is to replace the old business mantra ‘Grow or Die’ with a new one: ‘Change or Die’.
 Change may still mean growth for smaller banks and other institutions.
 Bearing in mind that, when approached wrong, growth can destroy value – and make climate change worse.

-If you are a member – to download the working paper the article is based on and read more on this, click on the link below:
+If you are a member – learn more about this by downloading the working paper the article is based on: